My local Christian radio station plays a lot of great songs sung by The Master's Chorale. Are any of these arrangements available for use by my choir?

 Can I make copies of the recording that accompanies a musical or printed work for "learning" or "rehearsal" purposes?

 Even though this may seem like a good and helpful idea for your choir or orchestra, it is illegal to copy recordings without permission.
-Lillenas offers convenient rehearsal CD masters and value packs CDs for most musicals and cantatas.
+Lillenas offers convenient rehearsal CD masters and value packs of CDs for most musicals and cantatas.
 If the recordings you need are not available, you may request permission to duplicate recordings for rehearsal purposes.

 Can I make my own recording of a copyrighted song?